eraclitux/ipcampy/README.rst

 This package let you control supported ip cameras from your python app with ease.

 Batteries are included so you can make a DIY surveillance system in a snap.
-Included functionality are:
+Included functionalities are:

-* process that collects a screenshot from every camera at given interval
+* process that collects a screenshot from every camera at given interval.
 * mobile web interface to view streams and saved screenshots.
-Is's served from an integrated webserver
+Is's served from an integrated webserver.

 See `A Raspberry Pi surveillance system`_